Azure-Samples/ms-identity-javascript-angular-spa-aspnetcore-webapi/README.md

 ##### Configure the  service app (TodoListAPI) to use your app registration

-Open the project in your IDE (like Visual Studio) to configure the code.
+Open the project in your IDE to configure the code.
 >In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `TodoListAPI\appsettings.json` file